J4NN0/happy_wedding/README.md

   The algorithm will calculate the average mood of the room by seating.

   So, what are you waiting for?
 Sit down your guests appropriately!

-# License

-    Copyright 2017 Federico Gianno

-    happy-marriage is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    happy-marriage is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with happy-marriage.
-If not, see <http://www.gnu.org/licenses/>.

-    Developed by Nindo